-FocusMe can block websites in two ways: block selected sites (blacklist) or block all websites and allow exceptions (whitelist).
+FocusMe can block websites in two ways: blacklist specific sites or block all websites and whitelist exceptions.Documentation Index

 Block Some Websites (Blacklist)

-In Step 2 (Websites) of the Plan Wizard:
+In Step 2 (Websites) of the Plan Wizard:- Click Add Site

 - Enter the domain — e.g.,